Inspection-Guided Randomization: A Flexible and Transparent Restricted Randomization Framework for Better Experimental Design: Discussion

 Fundamentally, IGR compels the study analyst to invest time and care in the design phase of the experiment.
-The {\sffamily{Specification}} and {{\sffamily{Evaluation \& Adaptation}}} steps in particular require considerable thoughtfulness, from specifying the study's design desiderata, to developing the inspection metrics used to measure desiderata satisfaction, to constructing and evaluating the fitness function and restriction rule that characterize the restricted assignment mechanism.
+The \textit{Specification} and \textit{Evaluation \& Adaptation} steps in particular require considerable thoughtfulness, from specifying the study's design desiderata, to developing the inspection metrics used to measure desiderata satisfaction, to constructing and evaluating the fitness function and restriction rule that characterize the restricted assignment mechanism.
 Attentiveness to design can produce large payoffs in the bias and precision of effect estimates.
 While using a tailored estimator in the analysis phase can sometimes produce similar payoffs, focusing efforts on the design phase has additional merits.
 For one, even the most clever estimators may not be able to salvage a study that was performed under an extremely poor choice of randomization allocation.
-In addition, as previously mentioned, the {\sffamily{Pre-registration}} step precludes statistical hacking, as long as the analyst is held accountable to doing randomization inference over a pre-registered space of randomization allocations.
+In addition, as previously mentioned, the \textit{Pre-registration} step precludes statistical hacking, as long as the analyst is held accountable to doing randomization inference over a pre-registered space of randomization allocations (see Appendix \ref{app-sec:phack-rerand} for an illustration of Type I error rate inflation when the analyst is not held accountable to a pre-registered design and analysis plan).